mattbertolini/liquibase-slf4j/README.md

 liquibase-slf4j is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)

 ## Notes
 This logger has a priority number of 5.
-If you have more than one Liquibase logger on your classpath the one with the highest priority will be used.
+If there is more than one Liquibase logger on the classpath the one with the highest priority will be used.

 ### Log Level Mappings